If you are not able to find a question you were looking for please reach out to us through our contact page or at [email protected]

 Q: What is the difference between hard red spring wheat and soft white winter wheat?
 Which should I grind for bread?

-Q: I have heard of hard white spring wheat?
-What is this and does Great River carry it?
+Q: What is hard white spring wheat and does Great River offer this product?

 A: Hard white spring wheat is grown in an area of Montana and has become known to home bread bakers.
 It is favored for its creamy light color when ground as a whole grain flour.
 While some producers are beginning to take notice, it is not widely grown as it is not as productive as hard red wheat.
 Currently, it is not produced in significant quantities and is not available through Great River.